Comparing Bioceres Crop Solutions (BIOX) and Its Competitors

-Bioceres Crop Solutions (NYSE: BIOX) is one of 24 public companies in the “Agricultural chemicals” industry, but how does it contrast to its peers?
-We will compare Bioceres Crop Solutions to similar businesses based on the strength of its risk, institutional ownership, earnings, analyst recommendations, valuation, profitability and dividends.
+Bioceres Crop Solutions (NYSE: BIOX) is one of 24 publicly-traded companies in the “Agricultural chemicals” industry, but how does it weigh in compared to its rivals?
+We will compare Bioceres Crop Solutions to similar companies based on the strength of its valuation, profitability, institutional ownership, risk, dividends, analyst recommendations and earnings.

-This is a summary of recent recommendations and price targets for Bioceres Crop Solutions and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Bioceres Crop Solutions and its rivals, as provided by MarketBeat.com.

 |Sell Ratings